TraceyFitz/Election-Analysis2/README.md

     Raymon Anthony Doane received ""% of the vote and "" number of votes

  The winner of the election was
-  "" who received '' of the vote and '' number of votes.
+ Diana DeGette who received 73.8% of the vote and 272,892 number of votes.

 Challenge Overview